reciprocalreviews/reciprocalapp/DESIGN.md

 The value propositions we want to communicate to editors are:

-- Increased quality and timeliness of reviews
+- [ ] Increased quality and timeliness of reviews
-- Reduced difficulty identifying qualified and available reviewers
+- [ ] Reduced difficulty identifying qualified and available reviewers
-- Reduced submission spam (where spam includes obviously out of scope submissions, some types of fraudulent submissions created by generative AI)
+- [ ] Reduced submission spam (where spam includes obviously out of scope submissions, some types of fraudulent submissions created by generative AI)

 The value proposition we want to communicate to authors are:

-- Faster review turnaround
+- [ ] Faster review turnaround
-- Fairer distribution of peer review labor
+- [ ] Fairer distribution of peer review labor

 **FUNCTIONALITY**.
-The core functionality of the page is links to other parts of the site.
+The core functionality of the page is links to other parts of the site, including all routes below, plus a link to the authenticated scholar's page, if authenticated.

 ### About `/about`